2003scape/rsc-models/README.md

  * cave snaptrapa
  * rocksteps

-there are also 25 models that are never loaded in the game (hashed):
+there are also 25 secret models that are never loaded in the game (hashed):

  * 1037362809
  * -1060436729